 -- Beverly Cleary, Ralph S. Mouse

-I am a NYC-based media artist, and I make games.
+I am a media artist from NYC, currently based in Osaka, Japan, and I make games.
 I create installation games that are played in public spaces, and build custom game controllers for them, bringing the digital game world into the physical.
 The face-to-face interaction and emergent behavior that comes from multiplayer physical games never ceases to interest me.
 I design my games around the human experience, and then utilize the technology to support it.

 More recently, I have been combining my various interests by exploring costumes as game controllers.
 Wearing costumes of a character in a game essentially allows us to become what we know to be the avatar in a video game.
 By embedding sensors into costumes, not only can we can dress up like the avatar, but we can also physically move like the avatar.
 We can play the game through our costumes, truly becoming the avatar.